LordPilum/CSharp-WPF-Demo-App/README.md

 NUGETS
   In order to support, C# WPF, MongoDB, or data manimlation functionalities and ease the development process.
 I have used in this         solution the following nuget libraries:
-  A. JSON and Newtonsoft.Json
+  - JSON and Newtonsoft.Json
-  B. MOngoDB.Driver, MongoDBBson, MongoDB.Driver.Core
+  - MOngoDB.Driver, MongoDBBson, MongoDB.Driver.Core
-  C. MvvmDialogs
+  - MvvmDialogs
-  D. Xceed.Wpf.Toolkit, Xceed.Wpf.DataGrind
+  - Xceed.Wpf.Toolkit, Xceed.Wpf.DataGrind

 # 2. MongoDB
   Once you have installed MongoDB, you would need to configure the access, as well as where the data is located.